nclack/live-md/doc/devlog.md

 - Use the title heading from within the linked markdown file.
 - Don't generate the index.html at all.
 Use a `README.md` or `toc` file if one exists.

+Spent a long time screwing around with different tests etc.

+Something wrong with watch tests on windows.
+Basically had to disable those.

 # 2024-11-13